Japan, South Korea to speed up talks over pending military issues | Law-Order

 Japan, South Korea to speed up talks over pending military issues

-Japan and South Korea have agreed to quickly resolve disputes over past military encounters that stand in the way of closer security cooperation, Japan's defence minister said on Sunday at the Shangri-La Dialogue security conference in Singapore.
-Japan's defence minister, Yasukazu Hamada, held talks with his South Korean counterpart, Lee Jong-sup, as part of the conference.
+Hamada said he and Lee agreed on the importance of promoting defence cooperation among Japan, South Korea and the United States.

-Japan and South Korea have agreed to quickly resolve disputes over past military encounters that stand in the way of closer security cooperation, Japan's defence minister said on Sunday at the Shangri-La Dialogue security conference in Singapore.
+Japan and South Korea agreed on Sunday to quickly resolve disputes over past military encounters that stand in the way of closer security cooperation, Japan's defence minister said at the Shangri-La Dialogue security conference in Singapore.

-Japan's defence minister, Yasukazu Hamada, held talks with his South Korean counterpart, Lee Jong-sup, as part of the conference.
-"We discussed pending issues," Hamada told reporters on Sunday after the bilateral meeting.
+Yasukazu Hamada held talks with his South Korean counterpart, Lee Jong-sup, as part of Asia's top security conference.
+"We discussed pending issues" and agreed "to accelerate talks, including steps to prevent a recurrence" of a 2018 radar incident, Hamada told reporters after the meeting.

-He said the two agreed "to accelerate talks, including steps to prevent recurrence" of a radar incident that occurred in 2018.
-"We will continue to keep close communication with South Korea," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)